© South Darley C.E. Primary School 2020

 Personal, Social, Health and Citizenship Education is taught with the aim of fostering good habits of personal hygiene and with the awareness of what the body needs to keep it healthy.
 There is also an emphasis on Citizenship which is endemic throughout the school and helps us promote the British Values of Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of different faiths and beliefs.
 Our statement of British Values can be seen here.

 The school has a strong Anti-Bullying culture.
 There is an active School Council with members drawn from the staff, the governing body and elected members of the pupil body.
 The school holds the Healthy Schools Award and Active Mark.
-Sex and Relationships Education is not covered as a specific subject within the curriculum until years five and six.
-In this we involve the local school nurse and parents and carers have the right (should they wish to) to withdraw their children from these sessions after consultation with the headteacher.
+Sex and Relationships Education are covered at an age appropriate level through Derbyshire’s ‘PSHE Matters’ materials.
+Parents and carers have the right (should they wish) to look at these materials and withdraw their children from these sessions after consultation with the headteacher.
 Where questions arise in either health education or in any other part of the curriculum they are dealt with factually, honestly and clearly, giving due consideration to the age and maturity of the children involved.

 Each morning there is a religious assembly to which a broad based but mainly Christian approach is given.
 These are

 sometimes led by members of the community, including local church leaders.
 Anyone wishing their child to be withdrawn from these assemblies, or indeed religious education lessons, has a right to do so and should contact the headteacher.
 Children who are withdrawn will be given alternative work, in the office area, under the supervision of the school secretary.
-Parents are invited to a monthly celebration assembly in church.
+Parents are invited to a monthly celebration assembly in church, and a monthly family service, led by Rev. Stephen Monk.

-Homework is set fairly regularly in line with the Government’s guidelines;
+Homework is set regularly in line with the Government’s guidelines;

 Years 1 & 2 one hour per week